M-Ghosh9/Microsimulation-model/README.md

 A C++ application that simulates healthcare policy impacts on patient outcomes.

 ## 📚 Project Overview
 This project is a C++ application that simulates the impact of various healthcare policies on patient outcomes.
 It leverages modern C++20/23 features such as Concepts, Ranges, Smart Pointers, and Multithreading to model the effects of healthcare interventions on patient health metrics.
+The project is run on Windows 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz   2.42 GHz, and NVDIA GeForce MX330 GPU.

 ## 🛠️ Features
 1. Multithreading & Vectorization: Parallel processing for scalability and faster simulations.